SanthoshKumar211299/ContextApi/README.md

 React useContext Task:
 ----------------------
-This is an Shopping Cart Items List website which is based on react useContext Hook which was designed by me[Nithishnk23] using React.
-It's Guvi-Zen class Roadmap session: React- Day -8: Context API.
+This is an Shopping Cart Items List website which is based on react useContext Hook which was designed by me using React.

 npm run dev
 Runs the app in the development mode.
-Open http://localhost:5174/# to view it in your browser.
+Open http://localhost:5175/# to view it in your browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.